-Austin Parks and Recreation (APR) is initiating a planning process for both Heritage Oaks Neighborhood Park and Woodland Pocket Park.
-Due to the close proximity of these two parks, APR will combine community engagement efforts and develop concept plans for each park concurrently.
+Austin Parks and Recreation invites neighbors to participate in the planning process for both Heritage Oaks Neighborhood Park and Woodland Pocket Park.
+Due to the close proximity of these two parks, community engagement process is combined to develop concept plans for each park at the same time.
 This collaborative approach aims to gather valuable community input to guide future improvements in each park.
-For Heritage Oaks, we are specifically seeking input to build upon recent improvement, such as the Nature Play installation completed in September 2025 and to explore opportunities for improved accessibility, ADA compliance, and better connectivity to the back pond area.
-For Woodland Park, we will work with area residents to determine priorities for future improvements to the undeveloped site.
-This project is currently in the Communty Engagement Phase.
-City Council District 9
+City Council Districts 3 and 9

 Project Description